 The new self-consumption law appeals to the concept of simplified surplus compensation and it is convenient to distinguish the difference between one and the other:

-- In the specific case of the Net Balance, as the name indicates, it is a calculation that compensates the energy produced and consumed.
+- In the specific case of the Net Balance, as the name indicates, it is a calculation that compensates for the energy produced and consumed.
 Therefore, this means that both consumers and marketers can benefit.
 If the user consumes less energy than their solar panels have generated, the marketer will pay the price per kWh indicated in the rate.
 In the same way, if the user uses more energy than their panels have produced, the user will pay for that energy consumed to the marketer at the cost set by the rate.
+This mechanism is for big installations like industrial facilities with solar panels that produce more than 100 kW.